joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6798173/2025/11/11/ryan-kalkbrenner-charlotte-hornets-field-goal-percentage-record/

 **Four-time NBA All-Star Michael Ray Richardson dies at 70**\
-`Michael Ray Richardson played eight seasons in the NBA before being banned for violating the league's drug policy for a third time.`\
+`Richardson played eight seasons in the NBA before being banned for violating the league's drug policy for a third time.`\
 https://nytimes.com/athletic/6798478/2025/11/11/michael-ray-richardson-dies-70/

-**Aircraft Carrier Moves into the Caribbean as U.S. Confronts Venezuela**\
+**Aircraft Carrier Moves Into the Caribbean as U.S. Confronts Venezuela**\
 `The arrival of the carrier bolsters the already extensive deployment of American forces in the region.
 Britain will cease sharing some intelligence with the U.S. because of concerns over boat strikes.`\
 https://nytimes.com/2025/11/11/us/politics/aircraft-carrier-moves-into-the-caribbean-as-us-confronts-venezuela.html